UPDATE: The suit detailed in this story was dismissed on April 19, 2013 in New York State Supreme Court Queens County.

-A would-be real estate developer stands accused of convincing the owners of a Long Island City taxi lot to invest millions in a development he never built, instead allegedly lavishing the funds on his personal expenses.
+A would-be real estate developer stands accused of convincing the owners of a Long Island City taxi lot to invest millions in a development that was not built, instead allegedly spending the funds on his personal expenses.
 The developer, Brent Carrier, was previously the president of Vernon Realty, a Long Island City-based development company, according to the site for Carrier’s current business, Laguna Beach-Calif.-based Laguna Pacific Development.

-Carrier first approached Richard Wissak and Jerry Nazari, who own a garage down the street from the land they hoped to develop, in 2011, saying he had a tip on “the deal of the century,” according to a complaint they filed in July in New York State Supreme Court in Queens County.
+According to a complaint filed in July in New York State Supreme Court in Queens County, Carrier first approached Richard Wissak and Jerry Nazari, who own a garage down the street from the land they hoped to develop, in 2011, saying he had a tip on “the deal of the century.”

-Carrier relentlessly pursued the pair of prospective investors, saying he could take their capital and his supposed expertise in real estate development to redevelop the site, the lawsuit claims.
+Carrier pursued the pair of prospective investors, saying he would use their capital to redevelop the site, the lawsuit claims.
 Carrier allegedly said the group could buy the lot, at 45-40 Vernon Boulevard, at a steep discount, as the widow who owned the site wanted to be done with it.

 Carrier claimed to have plans and relationships already in place to facilitate building a facility for the City University of New York on the site, the complaint says.
 He told the pair he had considerable experience dealing with sites like this one, a former paint factory in need of environmental remediation, the lawsuit alleges.